 For those travelling solo and want their own cabin, the single supplement is 1.7 times the cost of a single berth, please contact us for details.
 However, there is no single supplement for passengers willing to share a cabin.

 Children aged 8 years old or over are welcome.
 There isn't any concession on pricing.

-- All shore excursions and zodiac activities
+- All shore excursions and zodiac cruises

-- Transfers not specified in the itinerary
+- Transfers not mentioned in the itinerary

 - Airport arrival or departure taxes

 - Travel insurance or emergency evacuation charges

 - Hotels and meals not included in itinerary

 - Optional excursions not included in the itinerary